medienhaus/medienhaus-cms/README.md

 #### `account`

-**avatar**

-users are able to change their profile picture from within the accout route.
+- `avatar`: if users are able to change their profile picture from within the /account route

-**mail**

-gives users the ability to add one or more email addresses to their account.
+- `mail`: gives users the ability to add one or more email addresses to their account

-**name**

-gives users the ability to change their display name.
+- `name`: gives users the ability to change their display name

 #### `moderate`

-**invite**

-Invite users to specific rooms you are moderating
+- `invite`: Invite users to specific rooms you are moderating

-**rightsManagement**

-promote users to moderators within a specified context
+- `rightsManagement`: promote users to moderators within a specified context

-**manageContexts**

-add or remove context spaces or sub-context spaces
+- `manageContexts`: add or remove context spaces or sub-context spaces

-* **showRoot:** if enabled the root of all contexts is displayed in the manage context dropdown.
+  - `showRoot`: if enabled the root of all contexts is displayed in the manage context dropdown.
-* **treeDepth:** depth of the tree shown after selecting a context. defaults to 1.
+  - `treeDepth`: depth of the tree shown after selecting a context. defaults to 1.

 ### `usersToInviteToNewContexts`